collinbarclay/techinterview-github/README.md

 # Instructions
-Open index.html and click on any row of the populated event table to see details of the selected event.
+Unzip the file (if zipped) and then open index.html and click on any row of the populated event table to see details of the selected event.